tsegaywelu/task-managemt-react-app/README.md

-this is simple react task mangent app  i made during the internship time to check over the internship time. let see also the
+this is simple react task mangent app  i made during the internship time to check over the internship time.